vchain-us/docs/site/integrations/jvcn-maven-plugin.md

 Enforces that all checked dependencies must be signed by the provided signer.

 ## Requirements
-The library requires a Java 8 JVM.
+The library requires Java 8 JVM.